iliyan-trifonov/jenkins-ci-php/README.md

-Docker container with Jenkins CI and full PHP configuration and tools
+Docker image with Jenkins CI and full PHP configuration and tools
 ===

 Information